 An extremely pervasive flaw in sci-fi worldbuilding: adding advanced technology, but not accounting for how it would change society.
 In fact every popular sci-fi universe does this to some extent.
 Let's look at Star Wars for an example.

-The Star Wars movies show us many advanced technologies, such as interplanetary travel, ships that can engage in cool-looking space battles, robots that are apparently people, human cloning, and of course, the iconic lightsaber.
+The Star Wars universe features interplanetary travel, ships that can engage in cool-looking space battles, robots that are apparently people, and human cloning.
 But how has their way of life changed?
 It hasn't.
 There are still farmers, childbirth pains haven't been solved, wars are still fought with infantry, and in general, they seem to have less automation than we do now.

 I think there are good ways to do this by embracing the implications of advanced technology and exploring the conflicts that would still arise, but they're anything but obvious.